LogunSanchez/Logun.Sanchez/README.md

-- 👋 Hi, I’m @JuiceBoxForYou
+- 👋 Hi, I’m @LogunSanchez
-- 👀 I’m interested in becoming a full-stack developer.
+- 👀 I’m interested in working in the AWS Cloud area.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning Python and Linux.
 - 💞️ I’m looking to collaborate on any project that I am confident in.
 (In the future)
-- 📫 How to reach me ...
+- 📫 How to reach me- email: sanchezlogun116@icloud.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...